crmfuturelink/flc_crm_work/README.md

 - FLC Employment type and Employment Stages on Employee
 1. Notify the reporting manager when an employee completes 3 months probation
 2. Reset annual leave usage counter at the start of each month
 3. Automatically allocate 1.5 leave every month for full-time employees
+4. automated payroll calculations based on Attendence Marked

 **Employee Apply leave and Approve by Reporting Manger Video Source : https://www.awesomescreenshot.com/video/37799044?key=44735d62c67ce35845a1a2058c1b9965